 The new hybrid workplace is designed to keep employees connected to the wider business community, while still enjoying many of the benefits of working remotely.
 Yet it promises to be a model that is more difficult to administer and manage than traditional modes of working.

-Change management is the process of defining the desired future state of an organization, and enacting the strategic and operational adjustments required to transition to this future state.
+Change management is the process of defining the desired future state of an organization, then enacting the strategic and operational adjustments required to transition to this future state.

 Opportunities and Risks